yongcongwang/note/README.md

 1. [Github Actions](https://github.com/yongcongwang/note/blob/master/.github/workflows/ci.yml), deployment wil happen each time a new comment is attached to master branch.
 2. Manually with the command: `mkdocs gh-deploy --force`

-And I prefer the first one.
+And I prefer the first.

 ## Images

-I create all figures with [diagram](app.diagrams.net), and all images can be modified with it.
+I create all figures with [diagram](https://app.diagrams.net), and all images can be modified with it.